-But the anarchist, employing his or her methodology with exactitude and recognising the contradictory aspects, causes modifications in reality that are both cause and the effect of the resulting contradictions. and women of their time who are influenced by prevailing ideas - and the specific methods of anarchism -, and are involved in struggles against the class in power.
+On the contrary, if we see anarchism as the theoretical and practical experience that emerges with a precise methodology in social struggles at certain times, we see anarchist militants as men and women of their time who are influenced by prevailing ideas - and the specific methods of anarchism - , and are involved in struggles against the class in power.
 The more the era is rich in contradictions, the more the crisis in the power structure becomes evident and the more the instruments that once belonged exclusively to the revolutionary forces come to be used by power for the repression.
 The more confusing reality becomes, the more anarchist methods become a relevant perspective.
 This is not absolute or taken for granted, we need to verify things so that the struggle against power can be organised correctly rather than resurge from the revolutionary cinders of the past.

 So, anarchists are also people that live the contradictions of their time.
 Their character cannot escape the consequences.
-Their personality will end up hosting a crucial conflict between the ascetic aspect of the revolutionary: abnegation, agreement, and the ethical aspect of the individual that opens up to autonomy and the organisation of society in the egalitarian sense, seeing the limits and the need for progressive approximation.
-It is much easier to intervene in reality and change it, however limited the action might be, than to intervene in reality, change it and in so doing, change oneself.
+Their personality will end up hosting a crucial conflict between the ascetic aspect of the revolutionary: abnegation, agreement, an external organisation without managing to have any effect on a wider range of opinion.